-- Attend one of the BMB peer mentor group advising sessions for your year
+- Attend one of the group advising sessions for your year

-- Meet with a peer mentor during their office hours
+- Meet with a peer advisor during their office hours

-- Schedule an appointment with BMB academic advisor Valerie Miller
+- Schedule an appointment with one of our BMB academic advisors

 Holds will not be taken off immediately for those people attending group advising sessions or office hours, but will be lifted in time for your individual enrollment appointments.
-Students who are unable to attend one of the above may be able to have their hold cleared electronically by Valerie Miller after the last group advising sessions have ended.
+Students who are unable to attend one of the above may be able to have their hold cleared electronically by one of our BMB academic advisors after the last group advising sessions have ended.

 How do I register for an Independent Study?

 Students in the Commonwealth Honors College should not submit an Independent Study Contract.
-Instead, they must use the CHC PATHS system to resiter for an independent study.
+Instead, they must use the CHC PATHS system to register for an independent study.

 How do I register for a Practicum/Assistantship?

-Students should fill out the TA Request Form if they are interested in becoming a TA for a Biochem course.
-BMB instructors will use the results of this form to contact potential TAs.
-Students who are approached by a BMB faculty member and agree to TA for their course must submit the online Practicum/Assistantship Contract for approval.
-Students need to be logged into Google with their UMass cridentials to access the form.
+Students should fill out the TA Request Form if they are interested in becoming a TA for a Biochem course (this form will be emailed to Biochem students every semester in mid-Nov and mid-April).
+After the form submissions have been evaluated by the department, potential candidiates will be contacted via email.
+Students who are selected for a TA position must submit the online Practicum/Assistantship Contract for approval.
+Students need to be logged into Google with their UMass credentials to access the form.
 After the contract is submitted, it will be sent to the instructor of the course to be signed.
-A BMB advising staff member will enroll the student in the appropreate practicum course once the form has been signed and returned.
+A BMB advising staff member will enroll the student in the appropriate practicum course once the form has been signed and returned.